moralescastillo/mysite/_posts/2026-07-20-and-finally-i-took-the-test.md

 ### What changes now

 I am currently doing one interval session every week.
 The plan now is to add a second weekly session closer to my individual anaerobic threshold pace, somewhere around 4:20 to 4:30 per kilometer at a heart rate of 150 to 158, alongside the existing 4x4 VO2 max session.
-On the other end, my easy runs need to actually stay easy, under a heart rate of 126.
+On the other end, my easy runs need to stay easy, under a heart rate of 126.

 Bloodwork, urinalysis and other results are still coming by mail, so there may be more to adjust once those arrive.
 And I am still waiting for an invoice.